thephez/dips/mobile-wallet-privatesend.md

 Based on the description [here](https://mydashwallet.org/AboutPrivateSend), this is very similar to what MyDashWallet does (although here a trusted Dash Core node would be used - your own).
 In this case, the Dash Core full node actually issues the PrivateSend transaction on behalf of the mobile wallet.

-Building a service to receive the destination address from the mobile wallet would be the main thing to develop for this.
-Current RPC commands already enable monitoring [wallet balance](https://dash-docs.github.io/en/developer-reference#getbalance), [controlling mixing (start/stop)](https://dash-docs.github.io/en/developer-reference#privatesend), and [sending PrivateSend transactions](https://dash-docs.github.io/en/developer-reference#sendtoaddress)
+Building a service to receive the destination address from the mobile wallet would be the main thing to develop for this (potentially already exists in [MyDashWallet's repo?](https://github.com/DeltaEngine/MyDashWallet)).
+Current RPC commands already enable monitoring [wallet balance](https://dash-docs.github.io/en/developer-reference#getbalance), [controlling mixing (start/stop)](https://dash-docs.github.io/en/developer-reference#privatesend), and [sending PrivateSend transactions](https://dash-docs.github.io/en/developer-reference#sendtoaddress).

-1. Mobile wallet sends enough funds to the Dash Core trusted proxy to cover mixing collateral/fees and the amount to send.
+1. Mobile wallet sends enough funds to the Dash Core trusted proxy to cover mixing collateral/fees and the amount to send

-2. Mobile wallet also provides a destination address and amount to be sent to it.
+2. Mobile wallet also provides a destination address and amount to be sent to it

 3. Dash Core trusted proxy sends a PrivateSend transaction:
  - Immediately if it contains a sufficient balance